gregpalmr/alluxio-aws-cloudformation/README.md

 # alluxio-aws-cloudformation

-AWS Cloudformation Template to Launch Alluxio and using S3 as the under filesystem (UFS).
+An AWS Cloudformation Template to launch an Alluxio cluster that uses S3 as the under filesystem (UFS).

 ## Background